WebAssembly/spec/md-proto/WebAssembly.md

    conform to the instruction's signature's operands.
- - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region (or within an region nested inside it).
+ - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region (or within a region nested inside it).
  - For each instruction, the requirements of the **Validation** clause in the associated instruction description are required.